 3. Offering Opportunities for Sharing

 In the same vein as the downloadable catalog, a B2B company should make it easy to share their product and service descriptions and information so that multiple staff members can browse and collaborate on what they want to order.
-Have a “share” button with options to share via standard messaging apps as well as apps commonly used for business like Slack or Zoom, and of course an option to easily copy shareable links to product pages so they can be shared via any other means.
+Have a “share” button with options to share via standard messaging apps as well as apps commonly used for a business like Slack or Zoom, and of course an option to easily copy shareable links to product pages so they can be shared via any other means.

 4. Including Compelling Visuals & Navigation